Monitor files and directories

 You can include or exclude files or directories from being read by using allow lists and deny lists.

 If you disable or delete a monitor input, Splunk Enterprise does not stop indexing the files that the input references.
 It only stops checking those files again.
 To stop all in-process data indexing, the Splunk server must be stopped and restarted.

 How Splunk Enterprise handles monitoring of files during restarts

 When the Splunk server is restarted, it continues processing files where it left off.
 It first checks for the file or directory specified in a monitor configuration.
-If the file or directory is not present on start, Splunk Enterprise checks for it every 24 hours from the time of the last restart.
 The monitor process scans subdirectories of monitored directories continuously.

 Monitor inputs may overlap.
 So long as the stanza names are different, Splunk Enterprise treats them as independent stanzas and files matching the most specific stanza will be treated in accordance with its settings.

 How Splunk Enterprise monitors archive files